synmetrix/synmetrix/docs/datasources/snowflake/README.md

 ## Step 2: Add a new data source in the MLCraft UI

 1. Go to the MLCraft UI and navigate to the "Data Sources" section.
-2. Click on the "Add Data Source" button.
+2. Click on the "+ Connect" button.
 3. Select "Snowflake" from the list of available data sources.

 ## Step 3: Fill in the connection details